two-frontiers-project/2FP_MAGUS/README.md

 You'll also end up, of course, with all your assemblies, and in the near future you'll have gene catalogs, functional annotations, and phylogenies.

-## A note on runtimes
+## A note on runtimes and memory usage

-This is a memory intensive piece of software.
+This is a **wildly** memory intensive piece of software.
+It is not meant to be run on personal machines.
 Single assemblies are easy enough, but co-assemblies can easily require 3+ terabytes of RAM.
 It can take weeks to work through only a few hundred samples, even if they're sub 100M PE reads.
 We're working on some methods for clever downsampling to speed things up in the coassembly step without losing critical information, but in the meantime we recommend leveraging HPC systems, cloud credits, and leveraging spot instances.
 If you have specific challenges, please feel free to reach out to ```info at two frontiers dot org.```

 ## Commands and arguments